NoBlackBoxes/LastBlackBox/course/versions/buildabrain/01_sensing-the-world/_resources/guide.md

 # Teaching Guide

 ## Goal
-Build a light sensing circuit that change's the output voltage in response to changes in light.
+Build a light sensing circuit that changes its output voltage in response to changes in light.
 - Assemble the NB3's body (prototyping base)
 - Learn how to use a multimeter to measure voltage and resistance (maybe current)
 - Learn how a solderless breadboard works